monastri/monastri.github.io/notes-philosophy-erisology-altruism-culture.md

 Differing attitudes to reductionism vs. inherent semantics makes people find different kinds of explanations satisfactory.
 ```

+I'd be remiss not to mention that Carlos Bueno's [advice on optimizing software performance](#Performance-optimization) ("in 8-figure compute environments", as he says on Twitter) has a *ton* of good stuff on thinking less wrongly.

 <a name="#The-cowpox-of-doubt"></a>
 ### The cowpox of doubt